MicrosoftDocs/semantic-kernel-docs/semantic-kernel/frameworks/agent/agent-architecture.md

 title: Semantic Kernel Agent Architecture (Experimental)
 description: An overview of the architecture of the Semantic Kernel Agent Framework and how it aligns with core Semantic Kernel features.
 zone_pivot_groups: programming-languages
-author: crickman, evan.mattson
+author: crickman
 ms.topic: tutorial
-ms.author: crickman, evan.mattson
+author: crickman
 ms.date: 09/13/2024
 ms.service: semantic-kernel
 ---
 # An Overview of the Agent Architecture (Experimental)

+> [!WARNING]
-> [!WARNING] The _Semantic Kernel Agent Framework_ is experimental, still in development and is subject to change.
+> The _Semantic Kernel Agent Framework_ is experimental, still in development and is subject to change.

 This article explores the key concepts and priorities that shaped the development of the _Agent Framework_.
 It delves into the foundational principles, design objectives, and strategic goals that influenced its creation, providing insight into how these elements come together to drive the framework's functionality and effectiveness.